-workday or in excess of forty (40) hours in a workweek) shall be compensated at the rate of one and one-half (1.50) times the regular rate of pay.
+- D. When a nurse is placed on-call/standby for a double time shift and called in to work, they shall receive double time for the call back hours. - 8.8 Second Call for Surgical Services The Medical Center shall continue its present policy of paying Surgical Services called in to work emergency second cases eight (8) hours of standby pay, at their regular rate, in addition to their regular time and one-half (1.50) pay for the hours worked. - 8.9 Reporting Pay Nurses who are at home and scheduled to work, but who are notified to stay home due to low census less than 90 minutes before the scheduled start time, will be guaranteed three (3) hours of work or pay during the schedule period.
+This section will not apply if the reason for the stay home is not within the control of the Medical Center or if the Medical Center makes a reasonable effort to notify the nurse by telephone to stay home at least 90 minutes before the nurse's scheduled start time. - 8.10 Overtime Overtime work (hours worked in excess of a standard workday or in excess of 40 hours in a workweek) shall be compensated at the rate of one and one-half (1.50) times the regular rate of pay.
 Work in excess of the standard workday or workweek must be properly authorized in advance, except in emergencies where no authorization can be obtained in advance.
 There shall be no pyramiding of overtime premiums.
 Any hour for which an overtime premium is payable under this Article shall not be counted in determining whether time and one-half (1.50) or greater premiums should be paid for any other hour.
-Nurses regularly scheduled to work twelve (12)-hour shifts will be compensated at the rate of one and one-half (1.50) times the regular rate of pay, in accordance with these overtime procedures, for all hours worked in excess of (a) twelve (12) hours in a day or (b) thirty-six (36) hours in a work week.

-11.9 Pay for Holidays Worked - Hours worked on a holiday (New Year's Day, Martin Luther King, Jr. Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving and Christmas) shall be considered to be overtime hours paid at the rate of one and a half (1.50) times the regular rate of pay.
+Nurses regularly scheduled to work 12-hour shifts will be compensated at the rate of one and one-half (1.50) times the regular rate of pay, in accordance with these overtime procedures, for all hours worked in excess of (a) 12 hours in a day or (b) 36 hours in a work week. - 8.11 Pay for Holidays Worked Hours worked on a holiday (New Year's Day, Martin Luther King, Jr. Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving and Christmas) shall be paid at the rate of one and a half (1.50) times the regular rate of pay.
 Hours worked on a holiday are defined as follows: a shift on which a majority of the hours worked are on the holiday.
 Surgical Services nurses who are scheduled for call shifts where the majority of the hours of the call shift is on a holiday shall receive double time rate of pay for those hours worked as a result of being called in.
-The Medical Center will make good faith attempts to rotate holiday assignments, taking into consideration skill mix and unit and patient care needs.

-11.10 Extra Shift Premium
+8.12 Extra Shift Premium